Professor of Law

 - Former Chair, The Committee on the Public and the Profession, Los Angeles County Bar Association

-- Co-Author (with Rebecca Delfino) Principles of Appellate Advocacy (second edition forthcoming in Spring 2021, Wolters Kluwer Pub.)
+- Co-Author (with Rebecca Delfino) Principles of Appellate Advocacy (2nd ed.
+2021, Wolters Kluwer Pub.)

 - Co-Author (with Michael Berger), Chapter, The Substantive Elements of Section 115, in Combating Climate Change with Section 115 of The Clean Air Act (2020, Edward Elgar Pub.)